stepro/kdo/README.md

 ### Scope flag

-The scope flag (`--scope`) can be used to change how kdo pods are uniquely named.
+The scope flag (`--scope`) can be used to change how Kubernetes cluster resources are uniquely named.
 By default, the local machine's hostname is used.

-The scope value is combined with the `image` or `build-dir` parameter and any value of the `--inherit` flag, then SHA-1 hashed to produce the final pod identifier.

 ### Build flags